How Does the European Union Work?

 High-level direction is set by the bloc’s national governments through the European Council and the Council of Ministers.
 But CFSP decisions must be unanimous, and member states remain free to make their own foreign policies.
 This has led to criticisms that the EU’s ability to put forward a common stance is often undermined by divisions between member states.

 Implementation of the CFSP, the responsibility of the European Commission, is carried out by the high representative of the union for foreign affairs and security policy, a position informally known as the EU foreign minister.
-This position was created by the Lisbon Treaty to strengthen and centralize EU diplomacy.
+This position, currently held by Spanish politician Josep Borrell, was created by the Lisbon Treaty to strengthen and centralize EU diplomacy.

 The treaty also created an EU diplomatic service, the European External Action Service.
 It is managed by the commission, draws staff from across the EU institutions, and operates in more than 140 countries.

 The EU’s unity on foreign policy has been repeatedly tested in recent years.
 The bloc played a leading role in negotiating international agreements including the Paris climate accord and the Iranian nuclear deal, both finalized in 2015.
-In 2016 it reached a deal with Turkey to limit refugee admissions, but migration policy has deeply divided members and helped create the conditions for Brexit, the UK’s vote to leave the union.
-In major conflict zones, such as Libya, Syria, and Ukraine, the bloc has struggled to define a common policy.
-It has maintained sanctions on Russia since the 2014 annexation of Crimea, but EU members are divided over how closely to work with Moscow on energy and other areas.
+In 2016, it reached a deal with Turkey to limit refugee admissions, but migration policy has deeply divided members.
+It also helped create the conditions for Brexit, the departure of the United Kingdom (UK) from the union.
+In major conflict zones, such as Libya and Syria, the bloc has struggled to define a common policy.

 How are trade negotiations handled?